compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

 ### Overview

-There are several parts to this asignment: building the kd-tree, rendering it,  and fine-tuning the initializer points and colors to make it look artistic/interesting.
+There are several parts to this asignment: building the kd-tree, rendering it,  and fine-tuning the initial points and colors to make it look artistic or interesting.

 Your program will take as argument on the command line the number of points.
 For example,